ros2/design/articles/ros2_threat_model.md

 ### Robot Application Components and Trust Boundaries

-The system is divided into hardware (sensors, actuators), multiple components (usually processes) running on multiple computers (trusted or non-trusted components) and data stores (embedded or in the cloud).
+The system is divided into hardware (embedded general-purpose computer, sensors, actuators), multiple components (usually processes) running on multiple computers (trusted or non-trusted components) and data stores (embedded or in the cloud).